talestonini/dockervim/README.md

 # Dockerised Neovim

-Ubuntu base image containing my dev text editor settings, with basic tooling for Java and Scala.
+Ubuntu base image containing my dev text editor settings, with basic tooling for Scala and Java.

 Essentially, this is the automation of settings found in these websites:
 - [Metals in Vim](https://scalameta.org/metals/docs/editors/vim.html)